kostyanoob/Epidemic-Simulator/README.md

 This was tested on Windows 10.
 1) Download or clone this Epidemic-Simulator repository
 2) Download the glpk solver from https://sourceforge.net/projects/winglpk/
-3) Extract and place it in "Solvers" directory in the projects home make sure that the solver executable is accessible at the following path:
+3) Extract and place it in "Solvers" directory in the project's home make sure that the solver executable is accessible at the following path:
-   Epidemic-Simulator/Solvers/glpk-4.65/w64/glpsol.exe
+   <project-home>/Solvers/glpk-4.65/w64/glpsol.exe
 4) Run the following commands in the command prompt:
 ```
 conda create -n covidsim python=3.8.3